bsc-wdc/dislib/docs/source/user-guide.rst

 Principal component analysis
 ............................
 :class:`PCA <dislib.decomposition.pca.base.PCA>` performs principal component analysis using the covariance method.
-First, in the covariance method, features are centered (the mean is substracted for each feature) but not standarized (not divided by the standard deviation, which would be the correlation method).
-Then, the covariance matrix is estimated as x.T@x / (n_samples - 1).
+First, in the covariance method, features are centered (the mean is subtracted for each feature) but not standardized (not divided by the standard deviation, which would be the correlation method).
+Then, the covariance matrix is estimated as ``x.T@x / (n_samples - 1)``.
 Finally, the eigendecomposition of this matrix is computed, yielding the principal components (eigenvectors) and the explained variance (eigenvalues).

 In our implementation, centering the features and estimating the covariance matrix are computed in two succesive map-reduce phases, partitioning the samples only by row blocks.
-Hence, we obtain an unpartitioned covariance matrix, of shape (n_features, n_features).
-This matrix is processed by a single task which computes the eigendecomposition using the numpy.linalg.eigh method.
-We can use this method, which is faster than the generic numpy.linalg.eig, because we know that the estimated covariance matrix is symmetric.
+Hence, we obtain an unpartitioned covariance matrix, of shape ``(n_features, n_features)``.
+This matrix is processed by a single task which computes the eigendecomposition using the ``numpy.linalg.eigh`` method.
+We can use this method, which is faster than the generic ``numpy.linalg.eig``, because we know that the estimated covariance matrix is symmetric.

 Our distributed implementation offers a good scalability for big numbers of samples.
 However, it cannot give any additional scalability with respect to the number of features, because we hold the covariance matrix in memory and process it as a single block.
 (To have scalability for big numbers of features, we would need to integrate this with a distributed implementation of the eigendecomposition or to use a covariance-free algorithm.)
-If you have n_features >> n_samples and your data fits in memory, it may make sense to try centering the data and then calling np.linalg.svd for equivalent results.
+If you have ``n_features >> n_samples`` and your data fits in memory, it may make sense to try centering the data and then calling ``np.linalg.svd`` for equivalent results.

-Lastly, bear in mind that even if you are specifying a small value for the parameter n_components (<< n_features), we are still computing the full eigendecomposition, so the fit() method will not run faster.
+Lastly, bear in mind that even if you are specifying a small value for the parameter ``n_components`` (smaller than ``n_features``), we are still computing the full eigendecomposition, so the ``fit`` method will not run faster.

 Pre-processing